flniu/f-vimrc/README.md

 git clone --depth=1 https://github.com/flniu/f-vimrc.git vimfiles
 ```

 If you have installed full repo, execute command `:PlugInstall` in Vim to install default plugins.
+All default plugins are listed in `vimrc.plugin`.

-Vim earlier than 7.4 may not use the `2nd user vimrc file: "~/.vim/vimrc"`, in that case, you need to create a "~/.vimrc" links to "~/.vim/vimrc".
+Vim earlier than 7.4 may not use the 2nd user vimrc file: "~/.vim/vimrc", in that case, you need to create a "~/.vimrc" links to "~/.vim/vimrc".
 Run `vim --version | grep vimrc` to check it.
 However, it is advised to use latest Vim on desktop environment.

 #### Server